 Gelatin (or gelatine)

-A dry, translucent, colourless, brittle (when dry), flavourless ingredient derived from collagen made from natural animal protein (made of boiled animal bones and ligaments) used as a gelling agent that can thicken or set a liquid.
+A dry, translucent, colourless, brittle (when dry), flavourless ingredient derived from collagen made from natural animal protein (made of boiled animal bones and ligaments) was used as a gelling agent that can thicken or set a liquid.
 Gelatin for recipe use comes in the form of sheets, granules, or powder.
 Instant types can be added to the food as they are; others need to be soaked in water beforehand.
 Gelatin is available in unflavoured and flavoured forms.
 When using, make sure the gelatin powder is completely dissolved.

-Unflavoured commercial gelatin gives delicate body to mousses and desserts.
-Sold in envelopes holding about one tablespoon each of which is sufficient to gel about two cups.
+Unflavoured commercial gelatin gives a delicate body to mousses and desserts.
+Sold in envelopes holding about one tablespoon, each of which is sufficient to gel about two cups.
 To dissolve one envelope of unflavoured gelatin: Place gelatin in a small saucepan and stir in at least 1/4 cup water, broth, or fruit juice.
 Let it stand 5 minutes to soften, and then stir it over low heat until the gelatin is dissolved.

 Do not mix gelatin with figs, fresh pineapple (canned pineapple is OK), fresh ginger, guava, kiwifruit, and papaya, as these foods contain an enzyme that prevents gelatin from setting.